apache/nuttx/drivers/syslog/README.txt

     Configure the SYSLOGging function to use the provided channel to generate SYSLOG output.

+    syslog_channel() is a non-standard, internal OS interface and is not available to applications.
+It may be called numerous times as necessary to change channel interfaces.

   Input Parmeters:

      * channel - Provides the interface to the channel to be used.